In 2018, as the New Year approached, I decided to dare to dream and wrote a blog post, Let’s Go Fly A Kite.

 My dream of writing began to take shape as my blog became more established.
 Writing opportunities presented and I became an ongoing contributor at The Mighty.

 I joined the Chronic Illness Bloggers Network and have been inspired by other bloggers all writing to educate readers about specific diseases, and share ways to live the best life possible with their health issues.

-My greatest love though and the thing that keeps me the busiest, is Medical Musings With Friends, my online support forum for people with chronic and complex diseases.
+My greatest love though and the busiest, is Medical Musings With Friends, my online support forum for people with chronic and complex diseases.
 I love it.
 I love the members.
 Their stories are so precious, their support of each other so genuine.

 Keeping this forum positive and relevant is my major daily focus.
 It is such a blessing and honour to be able to serve it’s members each and every day.

 The Coronavirus crisis has created an additional challenge in ensuring the Forum remains relevant for our members.
 A challenge I’m very happy to take on, in order to continue to provide a supportive, genuine caring environment for the Group.

 As well as the forum members this wonderful opportunity has also brought with it my team of moderators.
 This team are such an amazing support to me and, both current and past moderators, have all become great online friends.

 Don’t Lose Hope